Music Makes the Story

 Whether producing with or without voiceover, and especially without it, it’s true music, and sound can make or break a media production.
-Back in the day, at San Diego City College, almost daily we were drilled with – in most cases you could get away with less than perfect visuals, but it’s much more difficult to get a pass on bad sound.
+Back in the day, at San Diego City College, almost daily we were drilled with – “in most cases you can get away with less than perfect visuals, but you can’t get away with bad sound.”
 Simply put, it’s distracting and nine times out of ten, no one will hang around for it.
 Fortunately, my voiceover training made me an astute listener, which serves me well.
 Conversely, music and sound offer a grand opportunity to be creative taking productions to new heights.

 1 – Part Patience

 Whatever the story, selecting music that matches the emotion, tone and tenor is paramount.
 For me, this seems to happen intuitively.
 However, I often spend a lot of time sourcing just the right music and SFX.
 Or mixing tracks to match my theme.
 Not only is timing key in the placement of beats, effects, and silence, it takes time to hear opportunities, step away to reset expectations, and triage effects or find another approach if not satisfied.

 Finally, keep abreast of the tools and trends for getting a better sound or fixing audio when issues arise.
 Because with audio, issues will arise.
 It could be some weird artifact in the recording, plosives, or a lack of energy in the vocal that doesn’t match what you’re trying to convey.
 Having the ability to sweeten, adjust frequencies and remove unwanted noise or add a mood and feel to the sound comes from a resourceful mindset.
 You have to be about the solutions.
 Here’s one I recommend: